romybompart/Basys3-clock-alarm-with-buzzer/README.md

 # Basys3-clock-alarm-with-buzzer
 Digital clock implemented in vhdl for the Basys 3 Board from Digilent.
+Small project to complete the [VHDL class](http://legacy.fime.uanl.mx/subdireccion_posgrado/MIOE/PA/Implementacion%20en%20VHDL.pdf) of the Master degree program Master in Engineering of Electrical engineering registered at the [Facultad de Mecanica y Electrica (FIME)](https://www.fime.uanl.mx/) of the [UNIVERSIDAD AUTONOMA DE NUEVO LEON](https://www.uanl.mx/).

 # Instructions
  ############### THE BUZZER ###############

- Connect the buzzer to JA4
+ Connect the buzzer to JA4, you can use a simple BJT 2N2222 Transistor connected in saturation mode (emitter to GND and collector to one of the buzzer termination), the other buzzer termination is connected to VCC.
+Remember to use a diode betweeen the emitter to collector of the BJT, the anode of the diode to the emitter and the catode to the collector to let the the current in inductance flow back to the source.
+You might use a 1K ohm resistor in series with the base (I didn't use it).

  ############### THE LEDS ###############